sammygb26/Obsidian/Learning/Foundations of Data Science/Logistic Regression.md

 # Logistic Regression
 This is to do with the classification problem (where a solution is [[K Nearest Neighbors]] for example) where you are trying to find the class of a data point given a number of attributes say fruit size and color.
 In logistic regression the task is to predict the probability that an unseen datapoint belongs to a given category given the independent variables.
-As the name suggests this is based on [[Linear Regression]]
+As the name suggests this is based on [[Foundations of Data Science/Linear Regression]]

 ## Principles of Logistic Regression
 Take a binary classification for a bank where we have to predict if a load is approved or not.
 We can see that for in the following example an age increase increases the approval chance so we want some line going from low with low age and high with high age for probability of approval.